Ortgies/object_detection/README.md

 # Data collection
 I retrieved three videos of olympic weight lifting from Youtube. <br>
 The first two were used to generate training images.
 I took one frame each second and used labelIMG to generate bounding boxes for the bar.
 These were saved in XML files based on the Pascal VOC format. <br>
-The third video was only used to test the detection model.
+The third video was only used to validate the detection model.

 # Model training
 I used the custom object detection algorithm from ImageAi to train a model. <br>